TheFonix/Pterodactyl-Themes/README.md

-## All Themes have been verified to work on version (0.7.17) of Pterodactyl
+## All Themes have been verified to work on version (0.7.18) of Pterodactyl
 ![](https://github.com/TheFonix/Pterodactyl-Themes/blob/master/pteroBanner.png?)

+## Will this break my panel?
+(IMPORTANT)
+After all the problems people faced with my older themes causing webserver 500 errors these themes no longer touch any fundamental panel files, they only change CSS files, the script also then re-applies all the basic permissions to the files it changes to stop any issues occuring.
+If you find a problem with my themes please tell me, moaning about it to other people wont help me! :)

 ## Can I use them?
 Sure!
 All of the themes you see below are made for you to take and change for your own personal projects!
 Or if you like them already you can keep them as they are!